MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 - A bot that supports non-linear conversations, in which a user may think of something they had previously forgotten or simply change their mind mid-way through a task.
 - A bot that allows a user to correct information they previously provided.

 In the article [Handling interruptions in adaptive dialogs][interruptions], the concept of interruptions in adaptive dialogs is introduced.
-It explains how a parent adaptive dialog can be consulted when the active adaptive dialogs recognizer does not find a suitable match by setting the Allow interruptions property of the input dialog class to true.
-In this case the active dialog does not know if a parent or sibling dialog can respond, so utterances or question must be sent to the parent to find out using the Bot Framework's _consultation mechanism_.
+It explains how a parent adaptive dialog can be consulted when the active adaptive dialog's recognizer does not find a suitable match.
+In this case the active dialog does not know if a parent or sibling dialog can respond, so to find out, it must send utterances or question to its parent using the Bot Framework's _consultation_ mechanism.

 Cross-train can build on and improve on the capabilities provided by interruptions.